500 lumens, rechargeable power, storm-ready build

 $79.95

-Black Diamond Spot Ops 400 Headlamp
+Black Diamond Spot 400 Headlamp

 $59.95

-Why shop this setup at Backcountry
+Why shop Backcountry for technical lighting

 • Authorized dealer — including Black Diamond, Patagonia, Arc'teryx, Salomon, Scarpa, Specialized, Osprey, and hundreds more